SpartzInc/automation_object/docs/blue_prints/base_level_configurations.md

 __Description__:

-This hash will contain all the defined screens that you with to automate.
+This hash will contain all the defined screens that you will need to automate.

 __Example__:
 ```